jetify-com/devbox/docs/app/docs/devbox_examples/servers/nginx.md

   ]
 ```

 This will install the latest version of NGINX.
 You can find other installable versions of NGINX by running `devbox search nginx`.
+You can also view the available versions on [Nixhub](https://www.nixhub.io/packages/nginx)

 ## NGINX Plugin Details